 - appeal to children, adolescents and young adults, through packaging and marketing designed to appeal to these age groups, and especially when flavors like strawberry or chocolate are added to the cartridges.
 These factors can increase nicotine addiction among young people, and may be a gateway to experimenting with other tobacco products.
 Packaging and marketing targeted to young people has contributed to the dramatic increase in e-cigarette and ENDS use which in some regions is more popular than tobacco smoking.

 - the belief promoted by manufacturers that these devices are acceptable alternatives to scientifically proven cessation techniques, when neither their value as therapeutic aids for smoking cessation nor their safety as cigarette replacements is established.
 Evidence reveals that these products are harmful to health and not safe.
 In addition, evidence on the use of ENDS as a way to decrease tobacco use in adults is inconclusive;

 - inconsistent and unknown dosage, manufacturing processes, and ingredients, including the potential for abusing or manipulating the product, e.g., by adding cannabis, and simultaneous use with other tobacco products (dual or poly use);

-High potential of toxic exposure to nicotine by children, either by ingestion or dermal absorption, because the nicotine cartridges and refill liquid are readily available over the Internet and are not sold in child resistant packaging.
+- high potential of toxic exposure to nicotine by children, either by ingestion or dermal absorption from contents of a nicotine cartridge, because the cartridges and refill liquids are readily available over the Internet and are not always sold in child resistant packaging;

-Physicians should inform their patients of the risks of using e-cigarettes even if regulatory authorities have not taken a position on the efficacy and safety of these products.
+- That physicians, pediatric practitioners and dentists inform their patients of the potential risks of using e-cigarettes and ENDS, e.g., addiction, cardiovascular disease, lung disease, impact on brain development due to nicotine, physical injuries, etc., even if regulatory authorities have not taken a position on the efficacy and safety of these products.